alexandrainst/danlp/README.md

     ├── docker         # Docker image
     ├── docs	       # Documentation files over dataset and models │   ├── imgs	   # Images used in documentation
-    │   ├── models     # Overview over avalible models with code snippet and benchmarkresults ├── exampels	   # Exampels, tutorials and benchmark scripts │   ├── benchmarks # Scripts for reproducing bechmarksresults reported in docs ├── tests   	   # Test for continous integration with travis
+    │   ├── models     # Overview over available models with code snippet and benchmark results ├── examples	   # Examples, tutorials and benchmark scripts │   ├── benchmarks # Scripts for reproducing benchmarks results reported in docs ├── tests   	   # Test for continous integration with travis

 ## How do I contribute?

 If you want to contribute to the DaNLP repository and make it better, your help is very welcome.
 You can contribute to the project in many ways: